-We are proud of our reputation as a friendly and happy Academy and our confirmation from Ofsted that we are an "outstanding" school.
+We are proud of our reputation as a friendly and happy Academy.
 We want our children to enjoy their work and to achieve the highest standards in all aspects of their lives.

 Parents are always welcome in the Academy.
 If you have any questions about this booklet or about your child's education, we will be pleased to discuss them with you.